Your Guide to St Simons Island Beaches

 St. Simons Island Beach Rules

 • Dogs are prohibited on the beach from the Saturday before Memorial Day through Labor Day between the hours of 9:00 AM – 6:00 PM, except between Beach Access Points 1-6.
 During allowable times and in non-summer months, dogs are allowed on any portion of the beach but must be within close proximity and under the immediate control of the owner/handler.
-If handler is unable to control pet via voice-command, a 10′ leash is required.
+If the handler is unable to control their pet via voice command, a 10′ leash is required.
 Owners must clean up after their pets.

 • Vehicles are prohibited.

-• Fires are prohibited, without a permit from the Glynn County Fire Dept.
+• Fires are prohibited without a permit from the Glynn County Fire Dept.

 • Glass and hard plastic containers are prohibited.